AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/read-data/sds-data-query-methods.md

 Optional [SdsBoundaryType](xref:sdsReadingData#sdsboundarytype) specifies handling of data points at or near the start and end indexes

 `SdsBoundaryType startBoundaryType`<br>
-Optional [SdsBoundaryType](xref:sdsReadingData#sdsboundarytype) specifies the first value in the result in relation to the start index.
+Optional [SdsBoundaryType](xref:sdsReadingData#sdsboundarytype) specifies the first data point in the result in relation to the start index.
 If `startBoundaryType` is specified, `endBoundaryType` must be specified.

 `SdsBoundaryType endBoundaryType`<br>
-Optional [SdsBoundaryType](xref:sdsReadingData#sdsboundarytype) specifies the last value in the result in relation to the end index.
+Optional [SdsBoundaryType](xref:sdsReadingData#sdsboundarytype) specifies the last data point in the result in relation to the end index.
 If `startBoundaryType` is specified, `endBoundaryType` must be specified.

 `string filter`<br>
 Optional [filter expression](xref:sdsFilterExpressionsValues)